 The Drip maker requires you to place a paper filter into the machine, add your chosen grounds, and then fill the reservoir with water.
 The water flows through into an aluminum tube contained inside the heating element.
 Once you have clicked the “on” switch, the heating elements heat the tube, bringing the water to boiling.

 As the water boils, the bubbles create a rise in a second tube.
 Small bubbles of boiling water flow into the drip area, where the water is dispersed to drip evenly onto the grounds.
-The hot water passes over and through the coffee grounds, creating the delicious coffee, and drips down into the waiting coffee pot that sits on a hotplate beneath.
+The hot water passes over and through the coffee grounds, creating delicious coffee, and drips down into the waiting coffee pot that sits on a hotplate beneath.

 Why Drip Coffee Maker